The Birth of the Standard Lens

 This Tessar-type lens was considered one of the best of its time, consisting of four elements in four groups, but it does suffer some loss in the outer zones when used wide open.
 However, I have found that the Elmar f/3.5 is sharper than the Summar and Summitar when stopped down, even by just a stop or two.
 In addition to its sharpness, the Elmar f/3.5 also boasts better contrast compared to uncoated lenses which tend to have lower contrast and flares, making it ideal for black and white photography.
 The smallest aperture for my collection of f/3.5 Elmars is f/18, except for the last series which has f/22 and the red scale.

 On Digital Ms

-It would be possible that collapsing or uncollapsing the lens pumps air along with dust into the mount.
-I provided you do not collapse it when it is mounted on the digital M camera.
+One possible reason for this is that collapsing or uncollapsing the lens may create a pumping effect that introduces air and dust into the camera mount.
+To avoid this issue, it’s best not to collapse the lens while it is attached to the digital M camera.

 Personally, I prefer to use non-collapsible lenses on digital M cameras to minimize the risk of sensor dust.
 If you are concerned about sensor dust, you might want to consider shooting film instead.contact: email@example.com © 2020 Zhao Zhenguo.
 All Rights Reserved.